-Cost of transportation and services for YTD 2021 was \$88.6 million, or 43.7% of revenue, compared with \$62.0 million, or 40.8% of revenue, for YTD 2020.
-The increase in the operating ratio for YTD 2021 as compared to YTD 2020 reflects the addition of TDS and MCI cost profiles, partially offset by savings achieved by effectively managing our variable costs with the increased volume in Q2 2021 as compared to Q2 2020.
-The increase in cost of transportation and services also reflect increased volume related to ATS Healthcare, the acquisitions of TDS, MCI and Skelton, and higher fuel costs for Q2 2021 in line with the increase in ground transportation revenue related to fuel for Q2 2021.
+Cost of transportation and services for YTD 2021 was \$136.1 million, or 44.3% of revenue, compared with \$92.9 million, or 40.8% of revenue, for YTD 2020.
+The increase in the operating ratio for YTD 2021 as compared to YTD 2020 reflects the addition of our TDS, MCI and Skelton acquisitions, which have increased the relative proportion of our specialized transportation segment and related costs as a percentage of our total consolidated revenue and cost profiles, partially offset by savings achieved by effectively managing our variable costs with an approximate 12% volume increase in YTD 2021 as compared to YTD 2020.
+The increase in cost of transportation and services also reflects higher fuel costs for YTD 2021 in line with the increase in ground transportation revenue related to fuel for YTD 2021.